san1197/CodeZilla/README.md

 ![codezilla](codezilla.png)
-#SER 502 Project: Compiler and Virtual Machine for a Programming Language
+# Compiler and Virtual Machine for a Programming Language

+## Features of CodeZilla Programming Language
+- Operators and primitive types.
+- Data types - boolean, int, float, double, string.
+- Operators - assignment, ternary, if-else, for, while.
+- Supports code with user input prompts (read).
+- Comparison operators <, <=, >, >=, == are implemented.
+- Single line comments can be made anywhere in the code.
+- Int and float datatypes are supported.
+- Paranthesis in expression assignment.

-**Sample CodeZilla code snippet to add two numbers:**
+**Sample CodeZilla code(.cz) to add two numbers:**
 ```bash
 #program to add two numbers
 start;